Globo Now

 Globo Now is a subsidiary of Globo, a Brazilian television network.
 It produces and distributes programming from Brazil in Portugal and Europe.

 In Portugal, it distributes three channels, two of which are premium channels.
 Since 1998 and prior to this establishment, Globo aired GNT Portugal and Canal Brasil in Portugal, which are currently unavailable.
 Despite GNT was one of the most watched channels in Portugal, it stopped being aired in Portugal in 2006 when the contract expired and Brazilian rival network Rede Record moved in.
-It soon returned to Portugal, with a premium channel branded as TV Globo Portugal in 2007, currently renamed Globo Premium.
-In October 17, 2011, the Rede Globo subsidiary was inaugurated in Lisbon.
+It soon returned to Portugal, with a premium channel branded as TV Globo Portugal on 1 October 2007, renamed Globo Premium on 8 February 2013 after the launch of the basic channel TV Globo Portugal and Globo Now on 17 April 2018 until 2020 when it was replaced by GloboNews.
+On October 17, 2011, the Rede Globo subsidiary was inaugurated in Lisbon.